 These days, it takes more than a great product, exemplary customer service, and a decent marketing plan to stand out.
 You need to be on the cutting edge.

 What becomes difficult is when you and all your competition are striving to reach that cutting edge.

 Maybe you’ve been in a similar situation once or twice yourself.
 You brainstorm with your team and come up with what you think is a killer new idea.
 After the meeting, you sit down and begin doing some preliminary research.

 What you find is disappointing.
 It turns out that not only is your idea unoriginal, but it’s been done many, many times before.

 Making your email marketing campaign stand out is one of your top goals, but just how do you go about doing it?
 We’re glad you asked.
-In this article, we’ll share our best email marketing tips so your company can take a more unique approach.
+In this article, we’ll share our best email marketing tips and email examples so your company can take a more unique approach.